jb2849/MOIR/README.md

 # MOIR
-Some dynamic examples of MOIR as shown below images.
+Some rough dynamic examples of MOIR as shown below images.
 The codes may release as a encrypted software in future depending on the confidential requirements from authorities.

 ## VI-Thermal